Learn What You Need to Know About Your Injury and Disability Claim.

 How do I Pay attorney fees on an Oregon Workers' Compensation claim

-Oregon Workers' Compensation regulates just about every aspect of making a claim for an on-the-job injury.
-For example, there are rules that tell insurance companies how much it must pay you for any mileage for traveling to and from medical appointments, as well as the amount of money to reimburse you for any meals or lodging while going to and from doctors.
+Oregon Workers' Compensation regulates just about every aspect of an on-the-job injury claim.
+For example, rules tell insurance companies how much it must pay you for any mileage for traveling to and from medical appointments and sets limits on reimbursement for meals or lodging while going to and from doctors.
 The statute also regulates how much physicians and other medical providers can charge for their services.
 Attorney fees are no different.

 Should I settle my Oregon workers' compensation claim